AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Discussion

 At first glance, our results appear to suggest that AGN feedback is typically unsuccessful in quenching low-redshift galaxies.
-However, the comparable quenching trends of the high-stellar mass control galaxies to the AGN galaxies raises questions about the quenching mechanism(s) in the control sample.
-In particular, the population of high-stellar mass, elliptical control galaxies is largely quiescent, with comparable inside-out quenching trends to the AGN galaxies.
-This can be explained by feedback from now-dormant AGNs in the population of control galaxies that was more successful in expelling/heating gas, thereby quenching galaxy-wide SFRs and shutting off AGN activity.
-This is supported by the finding that there is a missing population of quenched elliptical galaxies in the AGN sample and a buildup of recently-quenched AGN galaxies (in the last $500$\,Myr).
-However, other inside-out quenching mechanisms, such as morphological quenching, may also play an important role in quenching high-stellar mass, elliptical galaxies \citep{Martigmorphq, LinMaNGAQuenching, Gensiormorphq}.
+However, the comparable quenching trends of the higher-stellar mass control galaxies to the AGN galaxies raises questions about the quenching mechanism(s) in the control sample.
+In particular, the population of high-stellar mass, elliptical control galaxies is largely quiescent, with comparable inside out quenching trends to the AGN galaxies.
+This can be explained by feedback from now-dormant AGNs in the population of control galaxies that were more successful in expelling/heating gas, thereby quenching galaxy-wide SFRs and shutting off AGN activity.
+This is supported by the finding that there is a missing population of quenched elliptical galaxies in the AGN sample and a buildup of recently quenched AGN galaxies (in the last $500$\,Myr).
+However, other inside out quenching mechanisms, such as morphological quenching, may also play an important role in quenching high-stellar mass, elliptical galaxies \citep{Martigmorphq, LinMaNGAQuenching, Gensiormorphq}.
 More work is required to decisively distinguish between AGN feedback and other possible quenching mechanisms in driving the suppression of galaxy-wide SFRs in low-redshift galaxies.